sccn/sccn.github.io/tutorials/04_Import/Importing_Event_Epoch_Info.md

 ![Image:pop_select_events_new3.png](/assets/images/pop_select_events_new3.png)

-In the example below, we simply rename events type "rt" to events with type "response" as we did in the previous section.
+In the example below, we simply rename to "response" events with the type "rt", as we did in the previous section.
 Select "rt" for the event type, enter "response" in the renaming event text box.
-Make sure to uncheck the option *Keep only selected events and remove all other events*, otherwise all events which are not of type "rt" will be removed.
+Make sure to uncheck the option *Keep only selected events and remove all other events*.
+Otherwise all events which are not of type "rt" will be removed.

 ![Image:pop_select_events_new.png](/assets/images/pop_select_events_new.png)